-Recognized at an early age for her ability to communicate with an audience, soprano Lauren Margison joins the prestigious Atelier Lyrique de l’Opéra de Montréal as one of their youngest members ever in the fall of 2016.
-This past summer Lauren placed as a finalist in the prestigious and highly competitive Meistersingers Vocal Competition in Nürnberg.
+Recognized at an early age for her ability to communicate with an audience, soprano Lauren Margison has been a member of the prestigious Atelier Lyrique de l’Opéra de Montréal since the fall of 2016.
+This past summer Lauren placed as the youngest finalist in the prestigious and highly competitive Meistersingers Vocal Competition in Nürnberg and this past winter as a finalist in the prominent George London Foundation Competition.
+In the summer of 2017, she sang Mïcaela in Carmen with the Brott Music Festival, Fiordiligi in Così fan tutte with Highlands Opera Studio and appeared in concert with the PRISMA Festival in Strauss’s Four Last Songs.

 She was chosen as one of four singers to perform the music of Gordon Lightfoot for Gordon Lightfoot at the Lifetime Achievement Heart and Vision Awards ceremony and concert and was a featured soloist on the City TV Christmas Carol Sing aired across Canada.
 She has shared the stage with such distinguished artists as Gordon Lightfoot, Rufus Wainwright, Russell Braun, Isabel Bayrakdarian, Measha Brueggergosman, Nicole Cabell, The Canadian Opera Company Orchestra, Louise Pitre, Sheila McCarthy, The Tenors, Jackie Richardson, Rex Harrington, John Fanning, Elaine Overholt, and her father, Richard Margison.